 Our Mission is to:

-Provide resources and activities that build and expand mentor-based robotics programs throughout the State of Tennessee, thereby developing business, engineering, and manufacturing skills in the K12 student community to grow their problem-solving, team-building, leadership, and community engagement.
+Provide resources and activities that build and expand mentor-based robotics programs throughout the state of Tennessee, thereby developing business, engineering, and manufacturing skills in the K12 student community to grow their problem-solving, team-building, leadership, and community engagement.

 Board of Directors

-Fred Wettling – President
+Fred Wettling – Chairman

-L J (La Jean) Robinson – COO
+L J (La Jean) Robinson– President

 Nancy Wentz – Treasurer